 One of my students was hanging back from the after-class gaggle waiting to ask questions on the day I returned their outlines with grades.
 That was always a tell that the laggard student was gunning for me.

 After I was done talking with the penultimate student, I noticed the final student dialing her cell phone and murmuring into it.
 She extended her arm and said with an astonishing lack of self-awareness, “My mother wants to talk to you.”
 I then got a firehose in my ear about my audacity at giving her Brilliant Angel a C+ on her outline!
-I note that C+ was a gift, since this student had mailed it in with this assignment.
+I note that C+ was a gift, since this student had mailed it in with precious little effort.

 When Mommy Dearest paused to breathe, I said, “Your daughter’s 20.
 She’s an adult and responsible for her own work.
 And I can’t talk to anyone—including you—about her grades.
 Because SHE’S AN ADULT.”
 Click.
 Or beep.
 Or whatever sound hanging up a cell phone makes.